Managing Teams Under Pressure: 21 Innovative Strategies and Stress Reduction Incentives That Work

 21. Provide an Opportunity for Employees to Learn Together

-A study by Eric Barends, Emilia Wietrak, Iulia Cioca, and Denise Rousseau (2021) conducted a comprehensive review of employee resilience.
+A study by Eric Barends, Emilia Wietrak, Iulia Cioca, and Denise Rousseau in 2021 conducted a comprehensive review of employee resilience.
 The study found that collaborative learning and peer support significantly enhance resilience, helping employees better cope with stress and organizational changes.
-Providing opportunities for employees’ challenges are ensuring that learning opportunities are relevant and engaging.
+Providing opportunities for employees to address challenges ensures that learning opportunities are relevant and engaging.
 Stagnation, in contrast, leads to skill gaps and reduced performance.
 Providing opportunities for employees to learn together completes the cycle of effective team management strategies, reinforcing the importance of continuous development and collaboration.

 strategies for addressing team challenges